When blessed with a harvest of beets (as we were last weekend), you can’t help but say to yourself, “Now what am I going to do with all of these?”

-You can combine peeled and sliced raw beets with other root vegetables (such as turnips, as shown), cover with brine and let ferment into crunchy beet pickles.
+Combine peeled and sliced raw beets with other root vegetables (such as turnips, as shown).
+Then cover with brine and let ferment into crunchy beet pickles.
 They’re delicious!
 Here’s the recipe.

-Nourishing Traditions reports that beet kvass, a traditional fermented beverage, is an “excellent blood tonic, promotes regularity, aids digestion, alkalizes the blood, cleanses the liver and is a good treatment for kidney stones and other ailments.”
-It tastes earthy and salty and rich.
-Sometimes it takes awhile to grow on you, but once it does, it’s hard not to have it around for a daily dose.
+Nourishing Traditions calls beet kvass, a traditional fermented beverage, an “excellent blood tonic” that “promotes regularity, aids digestion, alkalizes the blood, cleanses the liver and is a good treatment for kidney stones and other ailments”.

-Kanji is a spicy Indian kvass made from beets (of course), plus carrot, hot pepper, and mustard.
-Wow, it’s good.
+What is kanji?
+A spicy Indian kvass made from beets (of course), plus carrot, hot pepper, and mustard.

 Roasted Beet and Watermelon Salad from MyHumbleKitchen.com

-Last week, Diana from My Humble Kitchen shared a beautiful Roasted Beet and Watermelon Salad.
-Roasted beets are tossed with watermelon chunks, chopped beet greens, extra virgin olive oil, balsamic vinegar, sea salt, and pepper, and then topped with feta cheese.
-Mmmm… could a salad be any more tantalizing?
+Toss roasted beets with watermelon chunks, chopped beet greens, extra virgin olive oil, balsamic vinegar, sea salt, and pepper.
+Then top with feta cheese.
+Mmmm… tantalizing!

 They’re edible, nutritious and delicious!
-Lightly steam them and drain away the water; this reduces oxalic acid (more info here).
+Lightly steam them and drain away the water to reduce oxalic acid (more info here).
 Toss with butter, sea salt, and pepper.
 Drizzle with lemon juice if desired.

 What do you do with beets?
 Please share your favorite recipes or ideas in the comments!